martinemde/mdphlex/README.md

 MDPhlex is perfect for dynamically creating context for LLMs, generating an llms.txt file from real content, or gemerating markdown output from componentized pieces..

-*But markdown is just text!?* Yes! but have you every tried to render clean markdown witha. ton of conditional logic?
-MDPhlex tames this mess with a simple familiar API.
+*But markdown is just text!?* Yes, but have you ever tried to render clean markdown with a lot of conditional logic?
+MDPhlex tames thr mess with a simple and familiar API.

 ## Installation